Ausra/DownloadRecipeAppDemo/README.md

 # Download Recipe Demo App

 This is a SwiftUI-based application that allows users to manage their recipes.
 Users can add recipes by downloading them from URLs, view detailed recipe information, and delete recipes.
-It has been built to show case the [RecipeScraper](https://github.com/Ausra/RecipeScraper) and [JSONLDDecoder](https://github.com/Ausra/JSONLDDecoder) packaged in action.
+It has been built to showcase the [RecipeScraper](https://github.com/Ausra/RecipeScraper) and [JSONLDDecoder](https://github.com/Ausra/JSONLDDecoder) packages in action.
 The app also leverages `SwiftData` for data persistence.

 ## Features